VGLoic/remix-wallet-reconciliation/README.md

 This repository contains the code in order to share the user MetaMask wallet with the server in a Remix application.
 Said otherwise, it tries to reconcile the heavy client side approach of the wallet with the prefered server side approach of [Remix](https://remix.run/).

-It enables the route loaders to have access to the connected user and efficiently perform the usual fetching logic related to the user address and network.
+This enables the route loaders to have access to the connected user and efficiently perform the usual fetching logic related to the user address and network.

 ## TLDR